Team12-UofG/SmartGreenhouse/README.md

 ## Documentation
-Documentation for all methods can be found at: https://team12-uofg.github.io/SmartGreenhouse/index.html
+Documentation for all methods can be found at [here.] (https://team12-uofg.github.io/SmartGreenhouse/index.html/ "here.")

 ## Contributing
 This project is for the assessment of Real Time Embedded Programming 5 at University of Glasgow.
-Prior to course completion contributions will be welcome however, please draw your attention to our [license.](https://github.com/Team12-UofG/SmartGreenhouse/master/LICENSE)
+Prior to course completion contributions will be welcome however, please draw your attention to our [license.](https://github.com/Team12-UofG/SmartGreenhouse/master/LICENSE/ "license.")

 ## Progress
-Details of project progress and evaluation can be found [here.](https://github.com/Team12-UofG/SmartGreenhouse/wiki/Evaluation)
+Details of project progress and evaluation can be found [here.](https://github.com/Team12-UofG/SmartGreenhouse/wiki/Evaluation/ "here.")

 ## Team Members
 [Anton Saikia,](https://github.com/AntonSaikia)
 [Isla Mitchell,](https://github.com/islasummer)
 [Jaime Robb](https://github.com/jaimesrobb)
-More information about the team of developers can be found [here.](https://github.com/Team12-UofG/SmartGreenhouse/wiki/Development-Team)
+More information about the team of developers can be found [here.](https://github.com/Team12-UofG/SmartGreenhouse/wiki/Development-Team/ "here.")
 ![Alt text](https://github.com/Team12-UofG/SmartGreenhouse/blob/media/MeetTheTeam.png?raw=true)

 ## Social Media